-The CA's staff must be trained so that duties can be conducted in the best possible way.
-The CA has a training plan the implementation of which is the responsibility of the CA.
+Digital and Population Data Services Agency's staff must be trained so that duties can be carried out in the best possible way.
+Digital and Population Data Services Agency has a training plan the implementation of which is the responsibility of Digital and Population Data Services Agency's administration unit.